-Another thing it's important for everyone to understand about your accounting has to do with what we call Individual expenses.
+While we're talking about expenses, another thing it's important for everyone to understand about your accounting has to do with what we call Individual expenses.

-Investment club accounting is designed to account for expenses that apply to all the members of the club and that can be shared either in proportion to each members ownership percentage (an equal amount per share)
+Investment club accounting is designed to account for Club expenses.
+Those are expenses that apply to all the members of the club and that can be divided up either by member ownership percentage (an equal amount per unit that you own)

-or in an equal dollar amount by each member.
+or by an equal dollar amount charged to each member.